doanvalerie/pokemini-website/docs/implementation.md

 successfully executed, ensuring that we have a valid socket initialized.
 As is discussed earlier, we immediately yield control back to the game loop unless 100,000 iterations of the game loop have passed.
-Then, we make an HTTP GET request to retrieve the information for the nearest Pokemon.
+Then, we make an HTTP GET request to retrieve the information for the nearest Pokémon.

 Finally, we add the if statement to "asynchronously" switch into the fight-or-flee page into the bottom of the game loop.
 This check is triggered